JacobLinCool/exp-pytrends/README.md

 ## How to Use

+> To run as web app, use `python app.py` and open `http://127.0.0.1:7860`.

-To use this tool, you'll run it from the command line with specific arguments.
+To use this tool as command line tool, you'll run it from the command line with specific arguments.
 Here's the basic structure:

 ### Required Arguments